AD Blocker Detected

 What type of Asana is a handstand?

-A handstand, also known as a downward-facing tree pose, is an inversion.
+A handstand, a downward-facing tree pose, is an inversion.
 A handstand also falls under balancing poses, requiring you to get comfortable with instability in your yoga practice and life.
 Inversions are yoga poses that put your head below your heart and hips.
 Doing so inverts your body from its upright position.
 Similar poses include a downward-facing dog, a headstand, and legs up the wall.

 Inversions are believed to boost energy levels and blood circulation and release tension.
 Inversion asanas can range from easy to complex, depending on how long you’ve practiced yoga.
 However, by practicing inversions more, you become more flexible and confident.
 Even though inversions like handstand poses can have incredible benefits, they can also pose risks, and that’s why you need an instructor to help you practice these poses.
 A yoga teacher will help you learn to master the pose without the risk of hurting yourself.